-- Data / Creating exciting new datasets for clients to improve their own trading decisions and understand financial markets better
+- Alt Data Products / Creating exciting new datasets for clients to improve their own trading decisions and understand financial markets better

 Why the name Cuemacro?